joshnothum/30Rock_quote_api/README.md

 # 30 Rock Quote API

-Receive quotes from 30 Rock.
+Every word spoken in the series will be available.

 ## Built With

-Node.js, Express, Bulma
+Node.js, Express, Bulma, subtitles-parser

 ## Getting Started